yanns/octopress/source/_posts/2015-12-07-review-of-essential-slick.markdown

 Slick 3 has very powerful concepts that could be hard to manage.
 The book tries to teach us how to use them.

-Some steps are sometimes high, like in the 2nd chapter, where Queries, Actions, Effects, Streaming are introduced in a few pages.
+Some chapters are more demanding, for instance the 2nd chapter introduces in only a few pages concepts like Queries, Actions, Effects, Streaming.

 But once the step managed, I had the feeling to have the good abstractions in my mind to build an application based on Slick.
 And I could use these concepts to solve the exercises.